freifunk-berlin/ansible/README.md

 This separation makes using the monorepo approach easier, since we can just exclude all directories in the `.gitignore`.

 ```
+├── .config                      # Directory with config files e.g. for github actions
 ├── .github                      # Directory for github actions
 ├── ansible.cfg                  # Custom settings for this Repository
 ├── external_roles               # Placeholder directory for external roles installed through ansible-galaxy